Get access to that list of 1.6k+ co-mans

 Here are commonly used terms when you reach out.

 Minimum Order Quantity.
-This will give you an indication for how big the co-packer is and if they are the right fit for your business.
+This will give you an indication for how big the co-man is and if they are the right fit for your business.

-Unlike turnkey, tolling means you will provide everything to the co-packer (formula, ingredients, and packaging) and they will only charge you for the use of their machines and labor.
+Unlike turnkey, tolling means you will provide everything to the co-man (formula, ingredients, and packaging) and they will only charge you for the use of their machines and labor.

-A line trial is a small sample-size production run where the formula and packaging is tested to make sure it will work for both the brand and the co-packer.
+A line trial is a small sample-size production run where the formula and packaging is tested to make sure it will work for both the brand and the co-man.

 Commercialization is the process of making a formula viable, at scale.
 This includes sourcing ingredients to match your formula, making sure the costs make sense, and confirming things run smoothly with the equipment/production line.

-To find and work with a co-packer successfully, you need to get the normal customer/client relationship out of your head.
+To find and work with a co-man, you need to get the normal customer/client relationship out of your head.
 Think of your co-packer like an investor, especially in the search phase.

-Once you have found a co-packer, you'll need an operating agreement.
+Once you have found a co-man, you'll need an operating agreement.
 Many food and beverage entrepreneurs skip this step and go straight into manufacturing...bad idea.

 As the old saying goes,